 The revised edition of Blame My Brain – The Amazing Teenage Brain Revealed – first published in 2005 and updated in 2007 and 2013.

-Signed copies available from my online shop, unsigned copies from all good shops, and the ebook from wherever you normally buy ebooks!
+Signed copies available here, unsigned copies from all good shops, and the ebook from wherever you normally buy ebooks!

 “Nicola Morgan has that rare gift of being able to communicate science and make it fun.
 She brings the biology of the brain to the general reader in a way that will not only educate but entertain.”
 (Professor Simon Baron-Cohen, Department of Developmental Psychopathology, Cambridge University)